 - Tier I Account: This type of National Pension Scheme Account has a limitation on withdrawal which restricts the individual holding the account to withdraw a maximum of twenty percent of the investment prior to attaining the age of 60.
 The remaining eighty percent of the investment needs to be used to buy an annuity scheme from an approved licensed life insurer.
 The same individual can withdraw 60 percent of the investment after he/she attains the age of 60 while the remaining 40 percent needs to be used towards purchasing an annuity scheme.

-- Tier-II Account: This type of National Pension Scheme Account is a voluntary savings account from where the individual can withdraw any amount of money from his/her investments whenever required.
+- Tier-II Account: This type of National Pension Scheme Account is a voluntary saving account from where the individual can withdraw any amount of money from his/her investments whenever required.

 National Pension Scheme for NRI

 Many of you have a question that can NRI invest in NPS?
 Yes, even a Non-Resident Indian can open an account under the National Pension Scheme in order to avail the benefits of such a scheme.
 The eligibility criteria for Non-Resident Indians who wish to open an account under the National Pension Scheme include:

 Can NRI Invest in NPS (National Pension Scheme)?

 Non-Resident Indians can easily invest in the National Pension Scheme.
 Each individual investor in the National Pension Scheme is given a unique 12 digit Permanent Retirement Account Number (PRAN).
 The contributions towards a National Pension Scheme Account operated by a Non-Resident Indian (NRI) needs to come either from an NRE (Non-Resident Rupee) or an NRO (Non-Resident Ordinary Rupee) account.
 The minimum contribution when an NRI opens a National Pension Scheme Account is INR 500.
 The NRI further needs to invest a minimum of INR 6000 in a year either as a one-time payment or in instalments of not less than INR 500.